miguelpalospou/miguelpalospou/README.md

 ### Hi there 👋, my name is Miguel Palos.
 Welcome to my GitHub profile!

-- 🔭 I’m an operations engineer with experience working in large fortune 500 companies and startup companies.
+- 🔭 I’m an operations engineer with experience working in large fortune 500 companies and early stage startup companies.
 - 🎓 Currently pursuing a full-time Data Analytics Bootcamp at Iron Hack.
 - 🔎 Open to new opportunities within the DA/BI field.